 The purchase and sale agreement contained a provision whereby MEP would have been obligated to make future tiered payments of up to \$17.0 million if volumes are delivered into the system at certain tiered volume levels over a five-year period.
 MEP determined at the time of the acquisition that the potential payment was contingent consideration.
 At the acquisition date, the fair value of this contingent consideration, using a probability-weighted discounted cash flow model was \$2.3 million.
 The contingent consideration was re-measured on a fair value basis each quarter until December 31, 2015, which resulted in an addition to the liability of \$0.3 million for accretion.
-During the three months ended March 31, 2016, MEP determined, based on current and forecasted volumes, that it is remote that it will be obligated to make any payments at the expiration of the five-year period.
-Consequently, the liability was reversed and a \$2.6 million gain was recognized as an offset to "Operating and administrative" expense in our consolidated statements of income for the three months ended March 31, 2016.
+During the first quarter of 2016, MEP determined, based on current and forecasted volumes, that it is remote that it will be obligated to make any payments at the expiration of the five-year period.
+Consequently, the liability was reversed and a \$2.6 million gain was recognized as a reduction to "Operating and administrative" expense in our consolidated statement of income for the six months ended June 30, 2016.